Everything Counts | Ep 4: Saving and investing extra money

-Everything Counts is a new bi-weekly podcast series that focuses on money and financial wellness.
+Everything Counts is a bi-weekly podcast series that focuses on money and financial wellness.
 Hosted by 702's Motheo Khoaripe, each episode tackles various aspects of personal finance, including saving, spending, investing, pitfalls to avoid and tricks to succeed.
-The podcast aims to provide valuable information and expert guidance to help you improve your financial well-being.
+The podcast aims to provide valuable information and expert guidance to help listeners improve their financial well-being.

 00:00 Introduction